Teams that Coordinate Health System's Billing Flourish Remotely

 Closing the Distance

-When Tricia McGinn, who lives near Chicago, joined PRMO as a Manager of Clinical Documentation Integrity last summer, her virtual onboarding process featured several one-on-one conversations with colleagues and her hiring, like every new employee, was announced in a PRMO-wide email.
+When Tricia McGinn, who lives near Chicago, joined PRMO as a Manager of Clinical Documentation Integrity last summer, her virtual onboarding process featured several one-on-one conversations with colleagues and her hiring, like every new manager, was announced in a PRMO-wide email.

 “It really says that we all belong here and that we’re welcome here,” McGinn said.